fafl/token-bucket-postgres/README.md

 # How do I use this?

 Run `SELECT take_token(user_id)` when a request arrives in your app.
 If it returns true, allow the request.
-Otherwise return code 429.
+Otherwise return an error code like 429.